mido/mido/docs/intro.rst

 Backends
 --------

-Mido comes with backends for PortMidi and RtMidi and pygame.
-The default is PortMidi.
+Mido comes with backends for RtMidi and PortMidi and Pygame.
+The default is RtMidi.
 You can select another backend or even use multiple backends at the same time.
 For more on this, see :doc:`backends`.